| | Comments received by email.

 site to Ireland and Scotland to family there tomorrow.
 I know they will be

-I visited Butte in 1999 and was most impressed
+glad to see it.
+Thanks for your work and sharing.
+Judy I visited Butte in 1999 and was most impressed

 with the archival records and historical interest of the city itself.